Connect with others who understand.

 Liver Metastases

 Liver metastasis is not as common for people with NSCLC.
-Around 6 percent to 13 percent of people with this type of cancer have lung cells in the liver.
+Around 6 percent to 13 percent of people with this type of cancer have lung cancer cells in the liver.
 On the other hand, SCLC is more likely to metastasize to the liver than to any other site.
 Between 24 percent and 35 percent of people with SCLC have liver metastases.
 People with NSCLC or SCLC who have liver metastases often have a poor outlook.

 Other Distant Metastasis Sites